IfeOluwaEmma123/Udacity_Nanodegree_DataAnalyst/Project1_Investigate_a_Dataset/README.md

 #### Files Used

-This project contains 2 files and 2 folder:
+This project contains 6 files:
 - `tmdb-movies.csv` : The dataset file containing 10k+ entries of movies that I have worked on.
 - `Investigate_TMBD_Dataset.ipynb` : The investigation of the dataset has been done in this jupyter notebook file.
 - `Investigate_TMBD_Dataset.html` : Folder containing HTML file of notebook.